glennhenry/cs-notes/src/content/docs/intro.md

 - **[Software Engineering](/cs-notes/software-engineering-intro)**
 - **[Cloud Computing & Distributed Systems](/cs-notes/cloud-computing-and-distributed-systems-intro)**

-### About The Site

-This notes site is basically complete, it covered most of the important topics in computer science.
-They were written over time, which has led to variations in writing style, formatting, and possibly some inaccuracies that I didn't recognize earlier.

-My motivation for writing these notes was to learn all the topics in computer science.
-Additionally, the theoretical part of CS is diverse and needs to be written for easy lookup in the future.
-As I finish each topic, my motivation to rewrite them decreases, especially if it involves merely rephrasing or modifying the format.

-I also want to add more information to specific notes that are still lacking (see [TODO](#to-dos)).
-However, I can't guarantee that I'll be able to do this, as I may not need that knowledge and might not want to spend time writing it out in detail.

-#### Static Site Generator

-Instead of using tools like OneNote, Notion, or Obsidian, I chose a static site generator.
-It resembles a technical documentation (like for API, library, or programming language).
-The use of SSG allows for easy and free static deployment, so I can see my notes everywhere and anytime from a browser.
-I relied on `.md` file to write notes and Git as the version control.

-The site begins from Notion.
-I realized it was hard to organize as I wrote more notes.
-Then, I switched to Docusaurus and used it for a very long time.

-Docusaurus's site design was too far from my expectations, so I had to change to something closer to my preference, and that is Quartz; though it fails to fulfill many of my use cases, and Starlight with Obsidian theme (I tweaked the base theme a lot) just happen to be my second best.

 ### Credits

 - This site is made using [Starlight](https://starlight.astro.build/) with the customized [Obsidian theme](https://fevol.github.io/starlight-theme-obsidian/).